JohannaTrost/seqsharp/README.md

 **`-f`**

-Flag indicating that you want to reformat newick trees for the Seq-Gen simulator.
-If the first node is terminal, then the first non-terminal node will be exchanged with the terminal one.
+Flag indicating that you want to reformat newick trees for a simulator.
+Per default given trees are reformatted in order to be passed to the Seq-Gen simulator.
+In that case, if the first node is terminal, then the first non-terminal node will be exchanged with the terminal one.
 Furthermore, confidence values will be removed form the trees.

+**`--ocaml`**

+This flag indicates that trees should be formatted to perform simulations with the ocaml-simulator.
+If so, only confidence values will be deleted from the tree.

 **`-s <str> <str>`** example: `-s my/path/to/Seq-Gen/source/seq-gen my/path/to/empirical/fastas`

-The first path needs to be the directory to [the `seq-gen` program](http://tree.bio.ed.ac.uk/software/seqgen/), while the second directory has to contain fasta formatted sequence alignment.
-The simulations will be based on the amino acid frequency and number of sites of these MSAs.
+The first path needs to be the directory to [the `seq-gen` program](http://tree.bio.ed.ac.uk/software/seqgen/) or the [ocaml-executable `_build/default/simulator.exe`](https://gitlab.in2p3.fr/pveber/mlaa/-/tree/indel-simulator/ocaml) , while the second directory has to contain fasta formatted sequence alignment.
+The simulations with Seq-Gen will be based on the amino acid frequency and number of sites of these MSAs.
+While the ocaml-simulator uses a given rate matrix and a set of amino acid profiles.
+The files need to be named: [`wag.dat`](https://www.ebi.ac.uk/goldman-srv/WAG/wag.dat) and [`263SelectedProfiles.tsv`](https://gitlab.in2p3.fr/pveber/codepi/-/blob/master/example/aa_fitness/263SelectedProfiles.tsv) and need to be in the partent folder of the parent folder of the ocaml-executable (in `exe-folder/../..`).
+The insertion and deletion rate for the simulations are currently set to zero.

 **`-n` <int> <int>** example: `-n 3 1000`